acoll/sst-example-microservice/README.md

 npm run dev
 ```

 This will start the SST development environment, allowing you to test and develop the application locally.
 You can access the Swagger page at `/swagger` to explore the API endpoints.
+Learn more about the SST Console [here](https://ion.sst.dev/docs/console/).

 ## Deploying to AWS